-We are very pleased that Roy Young, Curator of Education at the Frank Lloyd Wright-designed Fallingwater in southern PA, is teaching a course in Museum and Community Partnering for Juniata College during the Fall semester, 2013.
+We are very pleased that Roy Young, Curator of Education at the Frank Lloyd Wright-designed Fallingwater in southern PA, is teaching a course in Museum and Community Partnering for Juniata College during the Fall semester, 2013, and ongoing.
 In the course, students learn to identify a unique quality or attribute of the Museum’s Collection and combine this with a need in the Huntingdon community, to create an equitable partnership with a local organization.
-The student will develop a relationship with their chosen organization, develop programming, and produce a budget; the finished product will be a fully-realized community-based educational outreach project highlighting the resources of the Juniata College Museum of Art.

 "Minna Citron: The Uncharted Course from Realism to Abstraction", an exhibition developed by JCMA curator Jennifer Streb in collaboration with the artist's granddaughter, Christiane H. Citron, continues its tour around the country.
 View the full list of dates and locations.